NattawanKh/Waste-Measurement-for-Data-Analysis-KMUTNB-2022/README.md

 ##  Waste Measurement for Data Analysis | KMUTNB Engineering Project 2022

+- Create a system that will monitor the level of the trash can and create user-accessible databases.
+- Hardware design, circuit design and PCB Development.
+- Using C++ to program IOT devices such as Arduino, NodeMCU, and LoRa for data transmission.
+- Design a flow in Node-Red for monitoring , notifications of any anomalies and create database to InfluxDB.
+- Using Grafana Dashboard for Database visualization that accessible for user.

 **Components Required** <br>
 | COMPONENTS NAME |  QUANTITY|
 |-----------------|----------|